atolab/dds-ishapes/README.md

 then you need to simply do the following from the iShape demo root directory:

       $ mkdir cyclone_demo_ishapes && cd cyclone_demo_ishapes
-      $ cmake .. -DADLINK_DDS_PRODUCT=Cyclone -DCYCLONE_INSTALLED_DIR="<cxx_install-location>"
+      $ cmake .. -DADLINK_DDS_PRODUCT=Cyclone -DCYCLONE_INSTALLED_DIR="<cxx_install-location>"  -G "<generator-name>"
       $ cmake --build . --config Release --target install

-      Where <cxx_install-location> is the location of the Cyclone DDS C++ package
+Where ``<cxx_install-location>`` is the location of the Cyclone DDS C++ package and ``<generator-name>`` by one of the ways CMake [generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) offer for generating build files.
+For  example, "Visual Studio 15 2017 Win64" would target a 64-bit build using Visual Studio 2017.

 Note: please use '--config Debug' if you are using Cyclone DDS debug build to build this iShape application.

 ## Building Opensplice DDS iShapes